Opportunities Hub

 About: The NextGen Blueprint is a multi-year initiative aiming to empower young leaders, strengthen community continuity, and support future-focused investment in youth-led ideas and organisations in rural, regional, and remote (RRR) communities in NSW and QLD.
 The first step involves understanding what works, what’s needed, and how communities can better involve young people in shaping their futures.
 These insights will help shape our youth funding to ensure it is relevant, responsive, and rooted in community wisdom.

-Contact: Dalal Dawood Baumgartner - dalal.dawoodbaumgartner@sydney.edu.au
+Contact: Taylah Scutts - taylah.scutts@nswcc.org.au

-Click to find out more and register.
+Click to find out more and apply.

 Project title: Transition Compass Delphi Survey